dannyhope/uxbrighton/2014/mcing.md

 ## Sjors
 ------------------------------------------------------

-In chatting with out speakers and doing my own research for this years event,
+In chatting with our speakers and doing my own research for this years event,

 I kept coming across an old term that I’d never heard of but which seemed to be very useful for designers, especially in the kind of situations which Andy was describing.